COVID-19 Updates: Taking steps to return to normal.

 Clubroot is a serious soil-borne disease of canola, mustard and cole crops, and is a declared pest under Alberta's Agricultural Pests Act.
 It is not a new disease in Canada or Alberta for cole crops.
 However, since its discovery in the first canola field near Edmonton in 2003, it has spread to a number of counties in Alberta.
 Clubroot continues to spread and is a significant concern for Alberta producers.

 This map shows the extent and intensity of clubroot infestations in Alberta by county.
-The infestations are cumulative results from the efforts of many surveyors over the years: staff from the University of Alberta; Agricultural Fieldmen from counties, municipal districts and special areas; and Alberta Agriculture and Forestry.
+The infestations are cumulative results from the efforts of many surveyors over the years: staff from the University of Alberta; Agricultural Fieldmen from counties, municipal districts and special areas; and the Alberta government.

-Follow this link for a printable version of the map (JPG, 513 KB).
+Follow this link for a printable version of the map (JPG, 1.5 MB).

 Was this page helpful?

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.